 What is the Tongariro Alpine Crossing?

-How Long Does the Tongariro Alpine Crossing Take?
+How to Book the Tongariro Alpine Crossing

 When I lived in New Zealand, I worked at a location conveniently right between the start and finish of the walk.
 It was a 20 minute drive to the start, and about a five minute drive from the finish.

+I will get one thing out of the way now.
+Being billed as New Zealand’s top one day walk inevitably means that the Tongariro Alpine Crossing is busy.
 Even in the quieter part of the season, when we did it, there were plenty of people about.
-Most folk start the walk between 7am and 9.30am, and as everyone is going the same way along what are often narrow paths, it can be a little congested at times.
+Most people start between 7am and 9.30am, and as everyone is going the same way along what are often narrow paths, it can be a little congested at times.
 But then, with scenery like this to look at, there really is no rush.

-Climbing Mount Doom
+Climbing Mount Doom (Mount Ngauruhoe)

 About 50 metres in, we realised that perhaps it was a serious warning.
 The “track” we were following rapidly disappeared, the slope inclined to thirty degrees, and we were scrambling up a snow covered scree field, with the summit at least a 500 metre vertical ascent ahead.
 I began to realise why this part of the walk was both optional and not that busy.

 Steam mysteriously poured out of the ground below my feet, as the snow covered crater rim loomed before me.
-I circumnavigated the outer and lower part of the rim, stopping to take a lot of photos, before the final push up another fifty metres or so of hard packed snow got me to the top and I was able to peer within.
+I circumnavigated the outer and lower part of the rim, stopping to take a lot of photos, before the final push up another fifty metres of hard packed snow got me to the top and I was able to peer within.

 There was no sign of orcs or dark, twisted evildoers.
-Just the steam, the rocks, and the smell of sulphur, with a panoramic view of most of New Zealand’s North island.
+Just the steam, the rocks, and the smell of sulphur, with a panoramic view of most of New Zealand’s North Island.
 Not bad.

 It was incredibly fun, and took me about twenty minutes to go down what had taken me nearly two hours to go up.
 At the bottom I decided I had so enjoyed the walk down that I was tempted to go back up again.
 Sanity prevailed.